 1. Prerequisite Courses and GPA

 To be considered as a candidate for admission to the professional OD program, a four-year baccalaureate degree is highly recommended.
-Students who have completed a minimum of three years (90 semester credits) of undergraduate study will also be considered for admission.
+The educational institution must be accredited.
+Students who have completed all pre-requisite courses and a minimum of three years (90 semester credits) of undergraduate study from an accredited institution will also be considered for admission.

 Although SUNY Optometry does not have a minimum GPA requirement, we encourage applicants to maintain a 3.2 or higher.